complexorganizations/ai-websites/readme.md

 # Free AI Tools

-This document provides a list and comparison of 25 free AI tools.
-These tools range from conversational agents to creative generators, offering diverse functionalities for various needs.
+This document provides a list and comparison of AI websites similar to ChatGPT.
+It includes a variety of AI tools ranging from conversational agents to creative generators.
+Each website is reviewed based on its primary features, use cases, and limitations.

 ---